ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 It depends on the clients environment wether Angular should be chosen.
 You have to ask the right questions.
 Do you need Ionic for mobile applications or progressive web apps?
 Do you have a complex business logic in your project or a stand alone application?
 Do some Angular apps in the project already exist?
 Are there developers available who know Angular or TypeScript or a similar programming language?
 If one or more questions can be answered with yes, then Angular is a really good choice you can take.

+On the develpers site, the following chart shows the technology’s satisfaction ratio over its total usage (Source: [stateofjs.com][44]).

 ![stateofjs.com - 2018, Overall Front-end Frameworks Conclusion][51]

 > Many people have pointed out that Angular's poor satisfaction ratio is probably in part due to the confusion between Angular and the older, deprecated AngularJS (previous surveys avoided this issue by featuring both as separate items).
 So while Angular did “fall” –relatively speaking– from its dominance from a few years back, it might very well regain ground once the dust clears.